cbohnert67/lioua--datascience/content/learn-it-yourself/activities.md

 **38. Summarize Research Papers:** Summarize complex research papers into easily digestible summaries that highlight key findings and implications.

-**39. Memory Palace:** Util

-ize the memory palace technique, associating information with specific locations in your mind to aid in memorization.
+**39. Memory Palace:** Utilize the memory palace technique, associating information with specific locations in your mind to aid in memorization.

 **40. Solve Crossword Puzzles:** Challenge yourself with crossword puzzles related to your subjects, reinforcing terminology and facts.